muazrana/group-project/README.md

 After you have created your database in Amazon RDS you need to click the link VPC security group link.
 Another security group needs to be made with the type being MYSQL/AURORA, protocol is TCP and port range is 3306.
 Source is the group ID of the other secuirty group you made previously

 After all this has be implemented follow the instruction under the title # Using Docker/Docker-compose on AWS

+# To Kill app
+Stop and terminate the EC2 instance the app is running.